Ikky

-Ikwinder Singh Sahota is a Canadian musician and record producer.
-He is associated with Punjabi music.
+Ikwinder Singh Sahota (born 2000), known professionally as Ikky, is a Canadian musician and record producer associated with Punjabi music.
 He has produced for a variety of artists notably Tory Lanez, OneRepublic, Diljit Dosanjh, Sidhu Moose Wala, Shubh, Karan Aujla, Amrit Maan, Veet Baljit, Gurnam Bhullar, Himmat Sandhu, Garry Sandhu, Ammy Virk and Raf-Saperra among others.

 His singles "Baller" with Shubh and "Chauffeur" with Diljit Dosanjh and Tory Lanez charted on the Canadian Hot 100.
-His EP "Four You" with Karan Aujla peaked at No. 16 on the Billboard Canadian Albums Chart.
+His EP Four You with Karan Aujla peaked at No. 16 on the Billboard Canadian Albums Chart.

 Early life

-Ikwinder Singh Sahota was born in 1999 in Rexdale, Toronto to Sikh immigrants from India.
-His father was a writer in India before he decided to come to Canada.
+Ikwinder Singh Sahota was born in 2000 in the Rexdale neighborhood of Toronto, Ontario to Indian Sikh immigrants from India.
+His father was a writer in India before he decided to come to Canada He has one brother Sangtar who has a substantial following on social media, he is an actor and a self-described comedian.
+Ikky describes Jazzy B and Sukshinder Shinda as his biggest inspirations.

 Career

 2017-2020: Early beginnings and rise to fame

 Ikky's first production credit appeared in 2017 on the song "Ford" by Aman Yaar, which was released by Jamifi Studios.
 He produced music for singles like "Bhangra Boliyan" by Prabh Saini, "Picka" by Veet Baljit, and the commercially successful "Diamond" by Gurnam Bhullar.

-In 2018, he released "Yeah Baby" by Garry Sandhu and "Kamli" by Mankirt Aulakh.
+In 2018, he released "Yeah Baby", sung by Garry Sandhu and "Kamli", sung by Mankirt Aulakh.

-In 2020, he worked with Punjabi artists Sidhu Moose Wala for the song "Bambiha Bole" and Diljit Dosanjh for the song "Akh Laal Jatt Di" which was released from his album, G.O.A.T..
+In 2020, he worked with Punjabi artists Sidhu Moose Wala and Diljit Dosanjh for the song "Bambiha Bole" and the song "Akh Laal Jatt Di", respectively, the latter of which was released as a part of his eleventh studio album, G.O.A.T..